BastelPichi/compatibility/brightway.md

 > **Important**: This guide is provided solely for educational and research purposes.
 We do not endorse, recommend, or support any commercial activities related to scooter modification, including but not limited to: complete flashing kits, tuning services, modification services, or any other commercial products or services.
 Any modifications made to a scooter are done at the user's own risk and responsibility.

 > For complete legal information, please read the [Full Disclaimer](#full-disclaimer) at the bottom of this guide.

+## Warning About Tuning Chips

+Some sellers offer "tuning chips" or "plug-and-play speed modules" that claim to unlock higher speeds on your scooter.
+We strongly advise against using these devices for several important reasons:

+### Safety Risks
+- **Uncontrolled Modifications**: These chips often make arbitrary changes to motor parameters without proper validation
+- **Throttle Problems**: Can interfere with throttle control
+- **Braking Problems**: Can interfere with regenerative braking systems
+- **Bad Respose Time**: The chips introduce delay and will lead to both a delay in the control response and displayed values

+### Technical Problems
+- **Unknown Quality**: No quality control or safety standards for these devices
+- **Permanent Damage**: Can cause irreversible damage to your scooter's electronics
+- **Reliability Issues**: May work initially but cause problems over time
+- **No Support**: Usually no warranty or technical support available

+### Why Proper Firmware Is Better
+- **Controlled Changes**: Modifications are made with understanding of the system
+- **Reversible**: Can be reverted to stock firmware if needed
+- **Community Tested**: Changes are tested by the community
+- **Transparent**: You know exactly what modifications are being made

+> **Important**: Any device claiming to increase speed through a simple plug-in module should be treated with extreme skepticism.
+These devices often work by sending false signals to the controller, which can lead to dangerous operating conditions.

 ## Hardware Requirements